 - How do I add a new user or delete a user?

 - What if there is a rebate in the special conditions of the contract of sale?

 - Are transactions involving valuations accepted in DOL?

-- Can you process transfers involving primary production land?
+- Can I process transfers involving primary production land?

-- Can you process transactions involving water transfers?
+- Can I process transactions involving water transfers?

-- Can you process transactions involving a farming business?
+- Can I process transactions involving a farming business?

-- Can you process transactions subject to a lease?
+- Can I process transactions subject to a lease?

-- Can you process transactions involving a power of attorney if no POA is included?
+- Can I process transactions involving a power of attorney if no power of attorney is included?

 - Once transactions are lodged and finalised in DOL, can they be cancelled?